 Kids, and this is the story of how your mama became a pole dancer.
 JK, I have no kids.
 Probs never will.
 I’d be an awful role model.

-Disclaimer: I’m not a pole instructor.
-Or a performer (yet).
+Disclaimer: I’m not a pole instructor (yet).
 I’m just a girl, standing in front of a pole, asking it to keep her up there without breaking her neck.

 I was a blogger before I became a pole dancer.
 I got into pole in Sydney, Australia, at a really dark time of my life.
 After graduation in London I got into an abusive relationship that sparked my depression and anxiety, but instead of grieving properly I just ignored it and went Couchsurfing instead.